 Explore the souks of Marrakech, walk in the Atlas Mountains and ride a camel through the desert.

-Trip ends after breakfast.
+End Marrakech.
+Our tour ends after breakfast.

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.